 A dural tear happens when the spinal cord's thin protective layer is damaged during a surgical procedure.
 While the surgeon can detect the tear and treat it while they move on with the surgery, an untreated dural tear can cause leakage of the spinal fluid.

-Find a Competent Orthopaedic Spine Surgeon Near Me
+Find a Los Angeles Spine Surgeon Near Me

 Back pain is a common reason people seek medical attention.
 You could experience spinal complications for multiple reasons.
 Persistent back pain can affect your work and interrupt your life.
 Physical trauma, deformities, or degenerative spine disorders cause back pain.
 For most patients experiencing pain and discomfort from a spinal condition, orthopedic spine surgery is an excellent option to relieve the pain and return to routine activities.